Skip to content

 • Lockbox facility receipt notices are currently delayed.

-• Face mask is required when visiting any USCIS facility.
+• Face masks may still be required when visiting USCIS facilities.

 Lawful Permanent Resident Status